Youtch/audience-tracking-solution-IonicFramework-and-worksheet/README.md

 ### English <img align="center" width="20px" src="https://lipis.github.io/flag-icon-css/flags/1x1/gb.svg"></img>

-# I.	Disclaimer
+# I. Disclaimer & intellectual property

-The collected data of user behaviors inside your application/applications should be anonymized to preserve the privacy of your users.
+1. Disclaimer : The collected data of user behaviors inside your application/applications should be anonymized to preserve the privacy of your users.
 In the way to improve the relationship of trust with your users, we advice you to display an information message (e.g. in section “credits”) about this collecting in your application/applications.

+2. License: The application is distributed under MIT license (See LICENCE.MD).

+3. Credits for certain image files
+- file.svg : Icons made by [iconixar](https://www.flaticon.com/authors/iconixar) from [www.flaticon.com](https://www.flaticon.com)
+- unknown-document.svg - Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)

 # II.
 Purpose of this project
 ## A. Goal